Nick Auterac

-Nick Auterac (born 12 November 1992 in Westminster, England) is an English rugby union player who last played for Edinburgh Rugby in the United Rugby Championship.
+Nick Auterac (born 12 November 1992) is an English former rugby union player who played as a prop.

-Career
+Club career

 Auterac is a Saracens academy graduate.
 His lack of first team appearances at Saracens between 2011 and 2014 contributed to a 2014 move to Bath.
-He was a regular starter in Bath's successful 2014–15 English Premiership season.
-Bath reaching the league playoff final before being defeated by Auterac's former side Saracens.
+He was a regular starter in Bath's successful 2014–15 Premiership Rugby season.
+Bath reached the league playoff final before being defeated by Auterac's former side Saracens.

 On 14 November 2018 it was revealed that Auterac had agreed terms with Harlequins.
-Auterac went on to make his Quins debut against former club, Bath, in late October 2018.
-Playing in the Premiership Rugby Cup.
+Auterac went on to make his Quins debut in a Premiership Rugby Cup game against former club, Bath, in late October 2018.

-On 21 January 2020, Auterac signs for Premiership rivals Northampton Saints from the 2020–21 season.
+On 21 January 2020, Auterac signed for Premiership rivals Northampton Saints from the 2020–21 season.
+In his first season at the club he played in the EPCR Challenge Cup quarter-final defeat against Ulster.

+Auterac joined Edinburgh for the 2022–23 United Rugby Championship.
+After making only four appearances it was announced in April 2023 he would leave.
+Auterac subsequently retired from the sport and became a chef.

 International career

+Auterac was a member of the England under-20 side that won the 2012 Six Nations Under 20s Championship.

-In June 2021, Auterac was called up to the Scotland squad for the Summer internationals.
+Auterac qualified to represent Scotland due to his maternal grandmother and in June 2021 he was called up to the Scotland squad for Summer internationals.
+All these fixtures were cancelled due to Covid and he remained uncapped.